toolness/jetpack-e10s/README.md

 5. The widget label should change to "..." for a moment and then change to the Twitter status of [toolness](http://twitter.com/toolness).

+### Motivation ###

+Addons are awesome, but like any software, they have the ability to behave in unexpected ways.
+An addon that's gone rogue should have as little ability to negatively affect the rest of your browsing experience as possible; one way to achieve this is by running the addon's code in a separate process.

+These separate processes are relatively lightweight, don't have access to XPCOM, and can innately do little other than compute.
+Messaging facilities that allow them to communicate with their parent Firefox process are the only means by which they can be endowed with any real power.

 ### The Big Picture ###